Mercedes-Benz W126: Transmissions

-The automatic transmission had four speeds with direct drive in the fourth gear for the entire run from 1979 to 1991.
+The automatic transmission 4G-Tronic had four speeds with direct drive in the fourth gear for the entire run from 1979 to 1991.

 The 280 S/SE/SEL had 4-speed manual transmission as standard with 5-speed manual and 4-speed automatic transmissions as extra-cost options.

-The manual transmission was not fitted to the V8 engines during the first series.
+Manual transmission was not fitted to the V8 engines.

 U.S. models, including the 300 SD Turbodiesel, had automatic transmission as sole transmission choice.